connectthefuture/imagemagick_api/README.md

-# Bitfusion ImageMagick AMI with Rest API
+# Bitfusion Mobile Image Manipulation Service API

-This Ubuntu 14 AMI comes pre-installed with Nvidia Drivers, Cuda 7.5 Toolkit, and ImageMagick 7.

-Achieve orders of magnitude faster transforms while saving battery power.
+This AMI comes pre-installed with a simple REST API allowing for complex image transforamtion tasks.
+Achieve optimal perforamnces by using this AMI on an AWS instance type that fits your needs best, while minimzing resource and power consuption on your mobile devices / think clients.

 ## API